SuleimanFarah/sunpy/GSOC/2016/GSoC-2016-itachi_uchiha.md

 I will work on the project regularly and also regularly update mentors with my progress and also seek guidance if I am stuck at a particular problem.
 I will also push code regularly so that the mentors can keep track of my progress.
 Also I'll try to make the commit messages and documentation clear and concise to help anyone who works with the code in the future.

 I will spend time on the project before the coding period so that I have a good final idea of my approach and I can hit the ground running as soon as the coding period starts.
-I have started understanding the structure of UnifiedDownloader and I’m also already acquainted with the Database module.
+I have started understanding the structure of UnifiedDownloader and I'm also already acquainted with the Database module.
 I will fully understand it and experiment with it before the coding period begins.

 Even after the project ends, I will be available if anyone has any questions regarding my code.

 ### Benefits to the Community

-**Part 1 :** The integration of Fido inside the database will enable researchers to easily use SunPy’s database to query and store various types of data locally.
+**Part 1 :** The integration of Fido inside the database will enable researchers to easily use SunPy's database to query and store various types of data locally.
 There will be no need to use separate queries for separate clients. **Support for querying, adding and downloading for any new client in the future can be added easily by just defining a new class from which Fido can use its functionalities.**

 **Part 2 :** The improved caching mechanism will also help to save bandwidth, disk space and load on the VSO, HEK etc servers as only new results will be downloaded.
 It will also eliminate unnecessary wastage of time brought about by downloading the same files again.